Zeeeepa/xyops/docs/api.md

 }
 ```

-In addition to the [Standard Response Format](#standard-response-format), this includes a `rows` array with the user’s activity entries (most recent first), and a `list` object with pagination metadata.
+In addition to the [Standard Response Format](#standard-response-format), this includes a `rows` array with the user's activity entries (most recent first), and a `list` object with pagination metadata.
 A `useragent` string is included for each row when available.

 ### user_settings